Insights

 Masterful storytelling happens when speakers make their audience the hero of their story.

 Perhaps you’ve mastered using the three-act storytelling structure to craft stories for your speech.
-You know the difference between a story and an anecdote (and why it matters).
-You even use present tense to make your stories more impactful.
+You know the difference between a story, an anecdote, and an example and why it matters.
+You even use present tense to make your stories more immediate and compelling.

-Stories add essential contrast, help drive home teaching points, solidify your Core Message, and, when performed in a unique or memorable way, can even become your signature bit.
+Stories solidify your Core Message, add structural and emotional contrast, help drive home teaching points, and, when memorably performed, can even become your signature bit.

 Audience-Focused Storytelling